 Charlotte Hamilton is the Communications Director of the Colorado Hydrogen Network.
 She received her undergraduate degree in English from Wellesley College and her Masters of Social Service Administration from the University of Chicago.
 She is a Licensed Clinical Social Worker and works full time as the supervisor of an outpatient mental health program.

-Mary Austin is the Deputy Director of CCIA and also serves as an officer of CHN.
+Mary Austin is the Executive Director of CCIA and also serves as an officer of CHN.
 Mary provides CCIA support to CHN and acts as liaison between the two organizations.

 Dr. Bryan Willson is a co-organizer of the Colorado Hydrogen Network.
 He is a professor of mechanical engineering at Colorado State University in Fort Collins and the Executive Director of the Energy Institute at Colorado State University, and the Bryan Willson Presidential Chair.